Using Dedicated Load Balancers (Entry Level)

 Creating ECSs

-ECSs are used as backend servers.
+ECSs are used as backend servers to process requests.

 Each ECS needs an EIP for accessing the Internet, and the EIP is used for configuring the application on the ECS.
 You can determine whether to bind an EIP to each ECS based on your requirements.